thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

   - strictclock.con.tre

 ##IGR prior values
 To obtain the value for the IGR model, we used the R script from Ronquist et al. (2012).
 The original script had to have the outgroup replaced to Acyrthosiphon_pisum.
-For details on the analysis performed in R deposited in Github [here] (url to github IGR).
-The prior values obtained to set the IGR model are summarized in Table SX of Electronic Supplementary Material.
+For details on the analysis performed in R deposited in Github [here] (https://github.com/zourloubidou/Coccomorpha-divergence-time/blob/master/Coccomorpha-IGR.md).
+The prior values obtained to set the IGR model are summarized in Electronic Supplementary Material.

 ##Calibrated analyses